nixon89/packer-windows-server-2019/README.md

 ### What is it?
 Repo for building windows server 2016/2019 vagrant boxes from packer templates.

-For eample, this box may be used for testing ansible windows roles.
+For example, this box may be used for testing ansible windows roles.

 *Note: supported only VirtualBox provider.*